SuperVK/sparse-image-repr-bep/bep.typ

  hat(phi)_2 = (dif) / (dif x_1) phi_1
 $

-Please note that the choice of variable ($x_1$ or $x_2$) for the derivative does not matter, as the axis are orthogonal and the function can be rotated by $90 deg$ to get the other derivative.
+Please note that the choice of variable ($x_1$ or $x_2$) for the derivative does not matter, as the axes are orthogonal and the function can be rotated by $90 deg$ to get the other derivative.

 This will give us more complex features to work with.
 These three Gaussians will be layered in the same location.
-Below we can see the derivatives when they are unscaled.
+Below, we can see the derivatives when they are unscaled.
 #todo-box[
-  add color scale
+ Add color scale
 ]

 #figure(
   image("./images/gaussian_derivatives_unscaled.png", width: 50%),
   caption: [
  Unscaled (f.l.r): Gaussian ($phi_0$), first-order derivative ($hat(phi)_1$) and second-order derivative ($hat(phi)_2$) of a Gaussian.
   ],
 )

 The idea is that the "zeroth-order" derivative is used as the base color, and that the derivatives are used as accents.
-The first-order derivative contains a fast drop-off, this could be used for creating a sharp edge, and the second order derivative contains a sharp bump in the middle this could be used as lines.
+The first-order derivative contains a fast drop-off, which could be used for creating a sharp edge, and the second-order derivative contains a sharp bump in the middle; this could be used as lines.

-Layering these as is will not result in a good overlap however, because the "support" of these functions differs by a lot.
-We can scale the derivatives such that their "support" matches better with Gaussian.
+Layering these as is will not result in a good overlap, however, because the "support" of these functions differs a lot.
+We can scale the derivatives such that their "support" matches better with the Gaussian.
 Scaling the first-order by 0.7 and the second-order by 0.5, we get the following Gaussians, which will be layered to create more complex structures.

 #figure(
   image("./images/gaussian_derivatives_scaled.png", width: 50%),
   caption: [
-    Scaled: Gaussian ($phi_0$), first-order derivative ($phi_1$) and second-order derivative ($phi_2$) of a Gaussian.
+ Scaled: Gaussian ($phi_0$), first-order derivative ($phi_1$), and second-order derivative ($phi_2$) of a Gaussian.
   ],
 )

-Each of these Gaussians have an independent color values. $c^(i,j)$, $i$ for each the Gaussian layers, and $j$ for the color channels, totalling 9 values.
-Each color value is not directly the color that the Gaussian attains, but rather a addition or substraction in a certain direction for the final color.
+Each of these Gaussians has an independent set of color values. $c^(i,j)$, $i$ for each the Gaussian layers, and $j$ for the color channels, totalling 9 values.
+Each color value is not directly the color that the Gaussian attains, but rather an addition or subtraction in a certain direction for the final color.
 For each pixel color $p c in [0,1]^3$, we start with a default of $0.5$.
 This has the advantage that the image is color invertible by multiplying all the color values by $-1$, but also does not introduce an implicit bias to the color black, as opposed to white (or vice versa).
-Therefor the color values of the Gaussians can attain any value in $RR$, however, most likely they will be pushed between $[-0.5, 0.5]^3$ as  the input image contains only values between $[0, 1]^3$.
+Therefore, the color values of the Gaussians can attain any value in $RR$, however, most likely they will be pushed between $[-0.5, 0.5]^3$ as the input image contains only values between $[0, 1]^3$.
 This will be elaborated on later.

 == Lie groups
-This component for position, rotation and scale should ideally be a Lie group.
+This component for position, rotation, and scale should ideally be a Lie group.
 As this means our representation can benefit from all the structure and tools that Lie groups provide.

 === Affine group
-Such a group $G$ is defined as the following.
+Such a group $G$ is defined as follows.

 #definition(title: [The affine group with positive determinants])[
 The _2-dimensional, real affine group with positive determinants_ is defined as